Meetings and Field Trips

 All Dates and Programs are Subject to Change.

-SOBG recently was awarded a $500 grant by the Ocean County Adopt-A-Natural Land Site Program to help preserve the natural environment.
+This is the second of two Ocean County Clean Communities cleanups.
+SOBG was awarded a $500 grant by the Ocean County Adopt-A-Natural Land Site Program to help preserve the natural environment.
 This money will be used to help fund the SOBG’s annual scholarship.
 Val Henken is the Administrator.
-The program requires two clean-up events per year with 10 participants each.
+The program requires two clean-up dates per year with 10 participants each.

 We will look for spring migrants in Estell Manor Park (Atlantic County Park System), searching for early spring migrants that are difficult to find in Ocean County, such as Prothonotary Warbler, Yellow-throated Warbler, and Worm-eating Warbler.